 Lesson Learned 6: Reach out to successful people in your field!
 You can make amazing new friends, and you never know when a fantastic opportunity might come along.
 This also takes bravery, but it is so worth it.

 Blogging, however, is not paying the bills, at least for now.
 So I started looking into freelance writing.
 I learned a lot from the Writing Moms Conference by Abbi Perets at Successful Freelance Mom, and I found a job opportunity on a Facebook freelance writing group.
 It involves writing and editing for 10-15 hours a week, which fits pretty well into my life at this point, and besides for that, the writing topics stretch my creative skills, and I can use the experience (and the paycheck of course).
 The catch is that it is on a starter salary, so I do want to break into more freelance writing once my working life is better established and I’ve worked out my blogging and writing schedule.

-As a follow-on from freelance writing, I also realized that I have a lot of VA-like skills I didn’t realize I could actually use, and so I’ve decided to officially brand myself as a freelance VA/writer/editor.
+As a follow-on from freelance writing, Menucha helped me realize that I have a lot of VA-like skills I didn’t know I could actually use, and so I’ve decided to officially brand myself as a freelance VA/writer/editor.